Hurricane Iota: Meteorological history

+Peak intensity analysis

+Operationally, Iota was classified as a Category 5 hurricane with maximum sustained winds of 160 mph based on stepped-frequency microwave radiometer (SFMR) measurements of 165 mph and aircraft flight-level winds of 169 mph.
+This would have made it the latest such storm during a calendar year on record in the basin and the only Category 5 hurricane of the season.
+However, after post-season analysis, the NHC determined the SFMR values to have a high bias as the highest observations were coupled with lower flight-level winds, a problem that had recently been discovered with other intense hurricanes.
+The peak SFMR value was co-located with flight-level winds of 148 mph, which would typically reduce to 133 mph at the surface using flight-level to surface reductions.
+NHC meteorologists determined that breaking waves along the west side of Providencia and Santa Catalina interfered with the instrument's measurement quality.
+Accordingly, the peak intensity was revised downward to 155 mph, downgrading Iota to a Category 4 hurricane; however, this was within the normal range of uncertainty.
+Meteorologists noted that research into these errors was ongoing and the peak intensity of Iota could be revised in future analyses.

 Preparations

 Tropical storm warnings were first issued for the Colombian islands of San Andrés and Providencia around midday on November 14.
 Three hours later, a hurricane watch was issued for Providencia, as well as along the coast of Northern Nicaragua and Eastern Honduras, with a tropical storm watch also issued for Central Honduras.
 All of the watches were eventually upgraded to warnings, with an additional hurricane watch for San Andrés as well as a tropical storm warning for south central Nicaragua.
 The rest of the coastline of Honduras, as well as the Bay Islands, were later put under tropical storm warnings on November 16.

 Oxfam had to temporarily suspend operations across Nicaragua, Honduras, Guatemala, and El Salvador related to Hurricane Eta to protect relief works.

 Nicaragua

 With Nicaragua still reeling from Hurricane Eta two weeks prior, many areas remained flooded.
 Towns around Puerto Cabezas in particular were devastated by Eta and debris remained strewn across the area.
 The International Federation of Red Cross and Red Crescent Societies emphasized the risk of widespread flooding and landslides as soils were completely saturated.
 The Government of Nicaragua opened 600 shelters and 63,000 people evacuated nationwide.
 Some residents feared starvation while residing in shelters as Eta largely destroyed the region's crops.
 The government of Taiwan donated 800 tons of rice to the areas expected to be impacted by the storm.